Vinesma/.dotfiles/install/README.md

 This also applies to anything else unsupported by pywal.

+### The Kernel can't be loaded

+Solution: I once fixed this by booting with a pen drive on liveCD, opening a terminal, running `manjaro-chroot -a` and then running `grub-mkconfig`.

 ## Links/Resources

 Things that had their own section and were moved or removed, along with other resources that don't fit anywhere else: